 Louisville Loop: 3.8 miles of the paved, multi-recreational Louisville Loop runs through Broad Run Park, beginning at Broad Run Road in the north and ending at Bardstown Road in the south.

 Limestone Gorge Trail: 1.44-mile soft-surface trail.
 This hike-only trail is one of our More Difficult trails best suited for those looking for a bit of a challenge.
-NOW OPEN!

 Highland Crossing Trail: 0.87 mile paved, fully accessible trail for walkers and runners only.
 This trail ties into both the Louisville Loop and Karst Climb for those looking for a lengthier or more challenging walk or run.